swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 Changes after the second review:

+- remove `Priority.unspecified` and use `nil` as unspecified value.
+- introduce platform independent priority names: `high`, `default`, `low`, `background`.
+The Apple platform specific names remain as aliases and can be used on apple platforms where they make sense.
+These names have a long history and were even originally used in dispatch itself.
+We discussed and confirmed with various teams inside Apple that those names work well for the future evolution of the platform.
+- future-proof the `Priority` type by changing it to a `struct` with static computed properties.
+We do not immediately have any plans to introduce new priorities, but want to allow for such future extension if necessary.
+- remove the ability to spawn new tasks at the `userInitiated` priority.
+This priority will be used only be the runtime itself, e.g. by the main thread and automatically inherited properly by any other tasks (and downgraded to `userInteractive)
 - `TaskGroup.spawn` and `TaskGroup.spawnUnlessCancelled` have been renamed to `TaskGroup.async` and `TaskGroup.asyncUnlessCancelled` which are to be their final names.
 This aligns the naming with the renamed `async let` and new `async{}` function as the word signifying creation of a task that will inherit context of its parent (if available).
 - remove `Task.current` and the general ability to get hold of a `Task` instance.
 This change unlocks important
 - remove the non-static properties `Task.priority` and `Task.isCancelled`, the static ones should be used instead.
 The properties remain on `UnsafeCurrentTask`.
-- merge the `async { }` proposal ([pitched here](https://forums.swift.org/t/initiating-asynchronous-work-from-synchronous-code/47714)) into this proposal, such that we have all ways to create tasks in this proposal to review at-once
+- merge the `async { }` proposal ([pitched here](https://forums.swift.org/t/initiating-asynchronous-work-from-synchronous-code/47714)) into this proposal, such that we have always to create tasks in this proposal to review at-once
 - make `async{}` return a `Task.Handle<Never, Never>`, such that it may be used to cancel the created task
 - speculatively rename `detach` to `asyncDetached` as it is similar, but less favored to use that API
 - re-order parameters of `withTaskCancellationHandler` from `handler, operation` to `(operation, onCancel handler)` which seems to be a more common pattern for such APIs where the "main closure" (the operation) comes first